Published 31 Jan 2023

 Additional packaging might be required by the courier or logistics team to prevent product damage in transit and ensure its safe delivery.
 Quality control in this area of the supply chain can also be accomplished through free-fall drop testing.
 This practice entails intentionally dropping packages on its corners, edges, and surfaces to simulate realistic conditions encountered during shipment.

-Suppliers, manufacturers, packaging companies, and retailers can build a solid quality foundation for their entire supply chain by using a mobile packaging quality control tool such as iAuditor.
-Eliminate packaging issues and budget blowouts with the help of iAuditor.
+Suppliers, manufacturers, packaging companies, and retailers can build a solid quality foundation for their entire supply chain by using a mobile packaging quality control tool such as SafetyCulture (formerly iAuditor).
+Eliminate packaging issues and budget blowouts with the help of SafetyCulture.

-Guarantee the production, packing, storage, and delivery of high-quality products with iAuditor by SafetyCulture, the world’s leading inspection platform.
+Guarantee the production, packing, storage, and delivery of high-quality products with SafetyCulture, the world’s leading inspection platform.
 Take advantage of the following benefits when you sign up for free today:

 - Use packaging quality control checklists anytime, anywhere, and on any mobile device